build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Avahi is a program which uses [multicast](../../../chapters/glossary.md#multicast) to perform name resolution on local networks with minimal configuration.
 If you check the [Dockerfile](./Dockerfile) for this chapter, you'll see that we added a new software, `avahi-utils`.

-You'll recall, in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name), we took a look at the contents of `/etc/nsswitch.conf`.
-We saw that the `hosts` line directed the computer how to resolve a name.
-It started with looking at the `files` on the system, e.g. `/etc/hosts`, and if it didn't find the name there, then it could use `dns` if it were configured.
+As you might recall, in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name), we took a look at the contents of `/etc/nsswitch.conf`.
+We saw that the `hosts` line provided instructions for how to resolve a name.
+It started with looking at the `files` on the system (i.e. `/etc/hosts`), and, if it didn't find the name there, then it could use `dns` (if it were configured).

+Let's start off by taking a quick look at the `/etc/nsswitch.conf` file on our machines now.

-Once you've `restart`ed for this chapter, `hopon` a host and `cat /etc/nsswitch.conf`.
-We'll see that `avahi-utils` added a couple new entries into that `hosts` line to direct name resolution requests for itself.
+Once you've `restart`ed for this chapter, `hopon host-c` and `cat /etc/nsswitch.conf`.
+This file suddenly looks a little different!
+The reason for this is that when we installed `avahi-utils`, it added a couple new entries into that `hosts` line to direct name resolution requests for itself.

 ```bash
 hosts:          files mdns4_minimal [NOTFOUND=return] dns
 ```

-Let's look at what each of these is doing; a couple of them will be review:
+Let's look at what each of these entries is doing (a couple of them will be review from chapter 1):

 * `files`: Is there an entry for this hostname in a local file?
-In UNIX based systems that file would be `/etc/hosts`.
+In UNIX-based systems, that file would be `/etc/hosts`.
-* `mdns4_minimal`: can this name be resolved using a multicast resolver?
+* `mdns4_minimal`: This is new!
+This instructs the machine to attempt to resolve a name using a multicast resolver.
 This is specific to resolving hostnames in the local network.
-* `[NOTFOUND=return]`: if the hostname matches the TLD for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, don't send this request out to the open internet.
-For example, if we requested `host-x.local`, which doesn't exist on our little internet, don't make an open internet request.
+* `[NOTFOUND=return]`: if the hostname matches the TLD for `mdns4_minimal`, e.g. `.local`, but the hostname cannot be resolved, this entry tells it not to send this request out to the open internet.
+For example, if we requested `host-x.local` (which doesn't exist on our little internet), then don't make an open internet request.
-* `dns`: We gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.
+* `dns`: If we hit this, then we gotta outsource this request to the larger internet; check the `/etc/resolv.conf` file for where we should send our DNS queries.

 >**📝 NOTE:**
 > In order to ensure that Docker wasn't trying to help us with name resolution for these chapters, we nerfed the `/etc/resolv.conf` file.
 Therefore the `dns` entry in `/etc/nsswitch.conf` won't do anything on these hosts.

-### Disclaimer: Turns out, this isn't true multicast

-First, there is more than one way to do this.
-We planned on using Avahi regardless of the route we took in implementing multicast name resolution.
+### What is this "multicast" stuff, anyway, and why it doesn't matter

+In general, Avahi is intended to be used on a single network, and it is not really intended to be used in an internet.
+If you are going to do this in an internet-type environment, there is more than one way to do it.

-Option 1: Use Avahi on each of the hosts to generate the multicast packets, but install some other routing software that understands multicast protocols on the routers so those packets could traverse our internet.
+**Option 1:** Install Avahi on all of the hosts so that each host sends multicast packets for name resolution.
+Then: set up our routers so that that they understand multicast and can route multicast packets properly around the internet.

-Option 2: Install Avahi on _both_ the routers and the hosts and use it to route multicast packets.
+**Option 2:** Install Avahi on _both_ the routers and the hosts and have the routers participate as avahi name-resolvers.

-We truly wanted to try implementing option 1 to show how it could be done, but we ran into a whole batch of problems.
-At the end of the day, this solution isn't really used on the internet as a whole.
+We truly wanted to try implementing option 1 to show how it could be done.
+This involves setting up what is known as "multicast routing."
+Multicast routing is something that was developed decades ago when computers were still young and network engineers were very naïve about how networks would be used.
+Multicast routing is not really used on the Internet, and we ran into a whole batch of problems trying to set it up.
+At the end of the day, since this solution isn't really used on the internet as a whole, we decided to skip it.

-It turns out, when routing packets across an internet, Avahi doesn't use multicast, but instead performs a proxy lookup.
-The routers receive the name resolution packets and then make their own queries to discover the address for the destination name.
+We ended up going with option-2.
+We're going to install the same Avahi software on our routers as we installed on the hosts.
+This way, our routers will be aware of name-resolution requests and will participate in name-resolution requests by proxy.
+The routers will receive name-resolution packets and then make their own queries to discover the address for the destination name.

 ## Using Multicast to Resolve Names Between 2 Hosts on the Same Network